gsakkas/rite/NOTES.md

   - turns out OCaml distinguishes between datacons that take multiple args vs a tuple, we just have to mimic the behavior..

+[ ] Just evaluate the crash
+  - Given a program trace, remove everything that is not related to the crash
+  - RELATED: use lazy-smallcheck style holes for function arguments and exceptions
+    - iterative refinement of input vs post-hoc generalization from multiple witnesses

+[ ] visualizations
+  - todd millstein interactive d3.js
+  - plt-redex??

+[ ] generate tree of reductions
+  - given an input term, return all possible sequences of reductions
+  - find shortest path that goes wrong
+  - interactive visualization to choose path

 ```
   fun (f,b) ->